 Q: When should I start to look for an internship?

 Given the time difference between registration and the start of a given academic term, you should search at least 2-3 months prior to the start of the Psyc 495 course you registered for.
 The reason for searching months in advance is that many sites require background and fingerprinting checks.
 Look for sites that utilize psychological theory or methods.
-Please avoid looking for a site once the semester begins as that will interfere with your coursework and the 120 hour requirement.
+If you do not have an internship secured by the first/second week of the semester you risk being dropped from the course.

 You will be dropped from your 495 course is you do not register your site with the CICE (Campus Center for Internships) by the first week of the semester.
 If you are unsure about how appropriate a site might be, please check with your 495 instructor.